 Benefits: Artificial Intelligence (AI) and ChatGPT are estimated to generate or save $26 trillion per year in the global economy.
 Effectively utilizing and implementing cutting-edge artificial intelligence, ChatGPT, and Generative AI technologies today offers attorneys immediate cost savings and increased profitability.
 Understanding the latest tools, practices, and technology is essential to best understand the latest case law, regulations, ethical considerations, and pitfalls in a rapidly evolving practice area.
 Our faculty features several leading authorities in the field, who will cover the application of AI, ChatGPT, and AI-powered technology to employment law issues, generative AI, using technology to improve client and opposing counsel communications, intellectual property, and generating savings.
 The faculty will also discuss future legal developments, rule changes, and pending legislation.
 Registration includes online access to course and reference materials that serve as a helpful guide to the many topics and techniques discussed in the program.

-Agenda: Effectively Using AI, ChatGPT and Generative AI Law in 2025 CLE: a.
+Agenda: Using Artificial Intelligence & ChatGPT Law in 2025 CLE: a.
 Cutting-Edge Developments in Artificial Intelligence for 2025

 b.
 Implementing AI, ChatGPT, and AI-Powered Technology in Your Law Practice